-In this section, we present some examples of these mechanisms in Table 4.1, as the remaining forms of indexation in the Brazilian economy.
-The specific indexation for the minimum wage will be shown in the next section, due to its importance, along with the discussion about how those rules changed over time.
+In this section, we presented some examples of these mechanisms in the following table 1, as remaining forms of indexation in the Brazilian economy.
+The specific indexation for the minimum wage will be showed with next section, due to its importance and the interesting discussion about how those rules changed over time.